wwt/testing-time-java/README.md

 that will always produce the same instant once configured, but since we went with constructor injection, we don't want to have to recreate the test instance in each test case.

-ThreeTen-Extra, an optional part of the JSR-310 project, provides a mutable clock implementation that lets you set the current time.
-That seems like a good fit for our needs, so we can add a test dependency to our `build.gradle` on `"org.threeten:threeten-extra:1.6.0"` and get testing!
+[ThreeTen-Extra](https://www.threeten.org/threeten-extra/), an optional part of the JSR-310 project, provides a [mutable clock](https://www.threeten.org/threeten-extra/apidocs/org.threeten.extra/org/threeten/extra/MutableClock.html) implementation that lets you set the current time.
+That seems like a good fit for our needs, so we can add a test dependency in our `build.gradle` on `"org.threeten:threeten-extra:1.6.0"` and get testing!

 ```java
 class BirthdayNotificationTest {